tramvaijs/lru-cache-nano/README.md

 3. If the types of your keys will be long strings, strings that look like floats, `null`, objects, or some mix of types, or if you aren't sure, then this library will work well for you.
-4. Do not use a `dispose` function, size tracking, or especially ttl behavior, unless absolutely needed.
-These features are convenient, and necessary in some use cases, and every attempt has been made to make the performance impact minimal, but it isn't nothing.

 ## Breaking Changes in Version 7